publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptV/m__us_usc_t19_s1592.md

         (3) __Negligence__

-        A negligent violation of subsection (a) of this section is punishable by a civil penalty in an amount not to exceed—
+        A negligent violation of subsection (a) is punishable by a civil penalty in an amount not to exceed—

             (A)